Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

     ```powershell
     Install-Module AzureAD
     ```
+    Confirm the command with **Y** for yes

+    Confirm the command with **A** for Yes to All

     ```powershell
     Connect-AzureAD
     ```
-    When you see the Sign-in window, type admin@&lt;YourTenant&gt;.onmicrosoft.com and sign-in with the credentials provided to you.
+    When you see the Sign in window, type admin@&lt;YourTenant&gt;.onmicrosoft.com and sign in with the credentials provided to you.

 14. Disable the password expiration for the Teams Room account **NY-TeamsRoom1** by running the following cmdlet: